Crocodile Management Program

 The NT Government uses a risk-based strategic management approach to determine the level of management activity suitable for an area.

-These management programs vary in intensity depending on a number of factors, including:
+Risk management strategies vary in intensity depending on a number of factors, including:

 - management techniques appropriate to the location

 - criteria to allow opening of water-based activities, criteria for closing water-based activities and closure practices.

 The NT Government also assists other landowners and managers to manage crocodiles on their lands.

 Management practices alone can’t eliminate the risk of crocodile attack and public education is critical to reduce the risk of crocodile attack for Territorians and tourists.

 The Management Program addresses the balance that is required between conservation goals, sustainable harvest, growing industry, and maintaining public safety.
 It focuses on mechanisms to improve public awareness and safety, on population dynamics, harvest limits and monitoring the impact of the harvest on population trends.